A read action reads data from your customer’s SaaS and send them to Destinations that you define.

 mapToDisplayName: Pronoun

-prompt: We will use this word when addressing this person in emails we send out.
+prompt: We will use this word in emails we send out.

 optionalFieldsAuto: all